Rochester Lourdes High School: Academic performance

-Science Club

-The science club was established around 2005.
-The club is made up of students dedicated to increasing their knowledge of science.
-In 2007, the club formed its second team to take to the Envirothon Competition.
-After taking second place in the regional competition, the team went on to the state tournament.
-In 2010, the team finished fourth in the regional competition by one point.
-That team was led by Taylor Nelson and Andrew Lose.

-Chess Club

-Lourdes also boasts the city's top ranked high school chess team after defeating local rival Century High School in the 2008 city championship while going on to finish 7th in the state competition.

 Athletics

 Football

 In 2006, the Lourdes varsity football team advanced to the semi-finals of the state tournament.
 The current head coach is Mike Kesler.
 The first year of Kesler's coaching career was a 2–7 season.
 But every year since has been a successful winning season making the state tournament three straight years in 06, 07, and 08.

 In November 2010, Rochester Lourdes won the Minnesota State Class 3A football title with a convincing 42–13 win over Holy Family.
 Lourdes finished the season undefeated.

 Soccer

-In 1997, Lourdes had a boys soccer team for the first time.
-The Lourdes boy soccer team won the Minnesota State Soccer Championship for Class A in 1998 and 1999.
-In 1995, Tom Kane, the current varsity coach for boys soccer at Lourdes, campaigned heavily for a school-sanctioned team.

-The 1998 Boys team (the first out-state Minnesota soccer team to win state) beat LaCresent (4–3), Mankato West (2–0) and Caledonia (2–0 section championship game) on their way to state.
-At state, Lourdes came back from a 2–0 deficit to win 3–2 against Benilde-St. Margaret's in overtime in the state quarterfinals.
-They then proceeded to beat Duluth Marshall 1–0 to claim the championship.

-The 2006–2007 season found Lourdes falling to Benilde-St. Margaret's 2–5 in the semi finals and tying Totino-Grace 1–1 for third place.
+The 2006–2007 season found Lourdes falling to Benilde-St. Margaret's 2–5 in the semi-finals and tying Totino-Grace 1–1 for third place.

 Ice hockey

 In the 1960s, Gene Campbell and Ken Johannson were the inaugural coaches for the boys' hockey program.